MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ### -StorageProvider
-Gets the StorageSubsystem associated with the specified StorageProvider object.
+Gets the StorageSubSystem associated with the specified StorageProvider object.
 The Storage Provider CIM object is exposed by the Get-StorageProvider cmdlet.

 ```yaml